Warming Centers in Baltimore County

 If you are looking for access to water and bathrooms in a warm environment, then Baltimore County has several “warming centers” available where you can get relief from the cold.

-During the months of November through March, Baltimore County Public Library has 17 convenient branches that are also open Monday through Thursday from 9 a.m. to 9 p.m.
+During the months of November through March, Baltimore County Public Library has 19 convenient branches that are also open Monday through Thursday, from 9 a.m. to 9 p.m., Friday and Saturday from 9 a.m. to 5:30 p.m., and Sunday from 1 to 5 p.m.
 Residents can warm up while reading a book or enjoying scheduled events at a branch in their community.
-For more information on a library branch nearest you or the locations that are open Friday through Sunday, call 410-887-6100.
+For more information and the location nearest you, visit the Baltimore County Public Library.

 Other "Warming" Places

 There are other places you can go to warm up in Baltimore County:

 - Movie theaters